 Of course the restaurant does depend on its regular customers (I know because I was one myself when I worked in the area and could go to the restaurant frequently).
 I always thought of El Jacalito primarily as being one of the three best places to get caldo de res (one of the others is now closed and the other is Jalisco Cafe).
 The other notable feature I found at El Jacalito was the special Lent meals they served (I think it is the best in El Paso for this).
 Breakfast is probably the third thing of note here, although, there is nothing I can tell you about this from personal experience.

 At lunch I saw a good part of the El Paso City Engineering Department and other people I knew at the restaurant on a regular basis.
 This is one way I always knew it was authentic, with the no-nonsense engineers seeming to be particularly choosy about their Mexican food.

-Chile Verde is one of the places where the good cuts of meat go, and I would say this may be the best example of this dish in the city.
+Chile Verde is one of the items where the good cuts of meat go, and I would say this may be the best example of this dish in the city.
 It is spicier then most, has a higher meat to potato ratio than most, and the meat is leaner than most.
 Most of all, though, I like the flavor of this dish.
-I think the spiciness here might not be to everyone’s taste, but otherwise I do not know of any others you could try that are better.
+I think the spiciness might not be to everyone’s taste, but otherwise I do not know of any others you could try that are better.

 The rice and beans are very good, but as is the case with most restaurants, the Rice is better.

 A small dessert is served with plate lunches, and I think is always home made.